 About the bansuri, the transverse flute of the North Indian Classical music…

-The flute very popular in India, was known throughout the country under very different names: vamsi, murali,venu (sanskrit), kuzhal (tamil, malayalam), kolavi (kannada)
+The flute very popular in India, was known throughout the country under very different names: vamsi, murali, venu (sanskrit), kuzhal (tamil, malayalam), kolavi (kannada), pillanagrovi (telugu)...

-As it is played today in the North Indian Classical Music, most of the time the bansuri consists of a 28-inch flute based on the tonic note E. Its length, its large inner diameter and the surprising properties of bamboo give the instrument its characteristic deep, round and velver tone.
-Made of a variety of bamboo that is found in the Assam région, it has eight holes: one Blow hole, six fingers holes and one, sometimes two tuning hole towards its end.
-It is usually played over two octoves and sometimes three.
+As it is played today in the North Indian Classical Music, most of the time the bansuri consists of a 28-inch flute based on the tonic note E. Its length, its large inner diameter and the surprising properties of bamboo give the instrument its characteristic deep, round and velvet tone.
+Made of a variety of bamboo that is found in the Assam région, it has eight holes: one blow hole, six fingers holes and one, sometimes two tuning hole towards its end.
+It is usually played over two octaves and sometimes three.

 Pandit Hariprasad Chaurasia has raised the art of flute playing to its highest level.
 India has now a whole generation of flute players who are highly influenced by his style, technique and virtuosity.